Nevermore to Roam

 “Oh—thanks,” from The Embodiment in an ungracious voice that turned melting-marshmallowy as aquamarine eyes caught Spacyjane’s star sapphires over a recovered shoulder.
 “Heyyyeeee—we’ve got that Gong thing to go to now, don’t we?
 C’mon—”

 And before Spacyjane knew it they were clattering down four stories together, leaving the heehawgulpsniffers in their wake.
 Squeezing through the day-end staircase crowd with an oozy-cooed series of Hiiiieeee’s amid Embodied chitter-chatter about the countless invites she’d gotten to the Homecoming Dance and her ambivalence about ending that brief fling with Jeff Friardale who’d been terrorstricken into escorting Queen candidate Penny Stone but how this school was proving to be tons more fun than anyone could’ve guessed though it’d still be a dream come true to go to school in Switzerland and heyyyeeee!
-Spacyjane’s family was Swiss weren’t they? had they ever vacationed in the Alps? or gone yodeling on mountaintops? and was that cute little redhead camera guy who acted like Woody Allen taking her to the Homecoming Dance?
+Spacyjane’s family were Swiss weren’t they? had they ever vacationed in the Alps? or gone yodeling on mountaintops? and was that cute little redhead camera guy who acted like Woody Allen taking her to the Homecoming Dance?

 “He’s taking pictures,” Spacyjane got in edgewise.